How to take the ultimate trip to Muscat, Oman’s enchanting capital

 Where to drink

-Alcohol is only served in Oman’s hotel bars and restaurants – and even then, many establishments remain tee-total.
-But for sea-breezy sunset cocktails, the terrace of Zale Club & Lounge is a lively spot, and its happy hour offers include mai tais and mojitos from 2.5 OMR (£5.35), daily from 6-8pm.
-At BLU Pool & Garden Bar you can sip champagne, fine wines and “mango mule” mocktails on the beach with views of the coastal cliffs beyond.
+Alcohol is only served in Oman’s hotel bars and restaurants – and even then, many establishments remain teetotal.
+But for sea-breezy sunset cocktails, the terrace of Zale Club and Lounge is a lively spot, and its happy hour offers include mai tais and mojitos from 2.5 OMR, daily from 6-8pm.
+At Blu Pool and Garden Bar you can sip champagne, fine wines and “mango mule” mocktails on the beach with views of the coastal cliffs beyond.

 Where to shop

-For a more timeless experience, visit the 200-year-old Mutrah Souk – the cavernous, frankincense-scented warren on the edge of Mutrah Harbour.
+For a more timeless experience, visit the 200-year-old Mutrah Souq – the cavernous, frankincense-scented warren on the edge of Mutrah Harbour.
 Its eastern section sells wholesale products, while the western part is chock-full of retail treasures, from elegant silver coffee pots and gem-studded khanjar (traditional daggers) to Omani dates and camel-milk chocolate – remember to haggle hard.
-It comes to life after-dark, so visit 5-9pm (all week) for the best experience, though shops are also open 8.30am-12.30pm from Saturday to Thursday.
+It comes to life after dark, so visit 5-9pm (all week) for the best experience, though shops are also open 8.30am-12.30pm from Saturday to Thursday.

 Best beaches in Muscat